phoe/wordnet/README.md

 The WordNet database is implemented as a set of [text files](data-file-format.text).
 [Mark Nahabedian](http://www.ai.mit.edu/people/naha/naha.html) (naha@mit.edu) has developed an interface to this database written in [Common Lisp](http://www.cs.cmu.edu:8001/Web/Groups/AI/html/cltl/cltl2.html).
 This software provides an interface by which Common Lisp programs can access lexicgraphic data from WordNet.

-This has been forked from [phoe/wordnet](https://github.com/phoe/wordnet) particularly for the following 1 Min Overview.
+This has been forked from [phoe/wordnet](https://github.com/phoe/wordnet) particularly for the following 2 Min Overview.

 ## 2 Min Overview

 #### Some Exported Functions

-A complete list can be found in [packages.lisp](packages.lisp).
+A complete list can be found in [packages.lisp](packages.lisp) with more documentation [here](https://github.com/phoe/wordnet).

 _wordnet_